 A common method of stealing passwords is to send an email or instant message that pretends to be from a member of Habbo staff.
 Some common signs of a password phishing email or instant message are:

-Promises to make you a Habbo eXpert or Moderator if you reply with your password or log into a website which is not the official Habbo homepage
+- Promises to make you a Habbo Ambassador or Moderator if you reply with your password or log into a website which is not the official Habbo homepage

 There are some common password frauds which circulate Habbo and catch out unwary new players all the time: